Accenture/openathon-2019-angular/lab-06/README.md

 export class AppModule {}
  ```

- This is the way to say that the store takes into account to the new Effects.
+ This is the way to say that the store takes into account the new Effects.
 Now we're ready to set up our new actions to launch the effects.

 ### Launching actions with effects

-Remember that all these things we are doing is to create our new filter functionality.
+Remember that all these things we are doing are to create our new filter functionality.
 We already make the view *event-list.component.ts* before, now we're going to finish it with the *event-list.component.ts* modified to give it the new functionality:

 ```javascript
 import { Component, OnInit, OnDestroy } from "@angular/core"; // <-- NEW